friedbrice/friedbrice.github.io/_posts/2018-07-07-case-classes.md

 This is, as far as I know, the last leak in our abstraction (if you can think of another leak, please comment below).
-Using this light-weight pattern, we're able to push all of our error-handling to the edges of our app, allowing our business logic to concentrate on managing and operating on pre-validated data.
+Using this light-weight pattern, we're able to push all of our input validation to the edges of our app, allowing our business logic to concentrate on managing and operating on validated data.

 ## Selecting from Multiple Typeclass Instances